Kacper2003/KEST2V2020/svör.md

 --- | ---
 CD |  Displays the name of or changes the current directory.
 CHKDSK | Checks a disk and displays a status report.
+COPY | Copies one or more files to another location.
 DEL | Deletes one or more files.
 DIR |  Displays a list of files and subdirectories in a directory DISKPART |  Displays or configures Disk Partition properties.